 Notes: Estimates are from regression equation 2. prod_m is one for below mean land productivity municipalities.
-Negative coefficients mean higher earnings for the eligible farmers in low-productivity regions due to higher intensity of treatment.
 Stop Farming is a farm-level outcome that is the same for farmers and their children.
 The difference in coefficients for farmers and children is explained by the composition of farmers who have children.
 TR uses the main specification for land productivity estimated from tax records, while Gaez uses the agro-climatic potential yield.
 All regressions include field area control and municipality fixed effects.
 The estimation equation is Equation 2.
 Standard errors clustered at municipality-farm size level. p < 0.1, p < 0.05, p < 0.01